-While informal writing is best for a blog post, spelling mistakes and other grammar mistakes are not ever going to be a good look.
+While informal writing is best for a blog post, spelling mistakes and other grammar mistakes are never going to be a good look.

 Even though you may find this hard to believe, I use Grammarly to help me fix my many grammatical mistakes.
 You can just imagine what my content would look like without it.
 Eek!